birthed-by-the-necrophage/bbtnp-hugo-source/content/campaign-goals.md

 ## Achieved!

+* S03E01: Invent new occult technology (Flynn)
+* S03E01: Return to civilization with as much loot as possible
 * S02E09: Intimidate someone into aiding the party (Marvus)
 * S02E08: Free the area from Eld control
 * S02E08: Kill Sub-Colonel Zogg